caiges/helm-oci-registry/README.md

 # OCI Registry Helm Charts!

 This project provides a demo of using OCI-compliant registries as storage for Helm charts.
-It will create a Kind Kubernetes cluster, start a container registry, store a Nginx Helm chart there and use it for a deployment of Nginx to the Kind Kubernetes cluster.

 Requires: